 Another super easy meal is canned stew.
 So get a few large cans of Dinty Moore Beef Stew, and heat it on a dutch oven over the campfire or on the camp stove We usually bring cornbread muffins from home or sometimes the hubby makes his sourdough biscuits.
 Either one is a treat with beef stew.
 And you could add some canned corn or peas, and you have a very easy dinner.
 Remember to make sure you have a can opener in your camp kitchen box.

-You could also add Baked Campfire Potatoes cooked in the coals to for one of our favorite camping dishes.
+You could also add these amazing Baked Campfire Potatoes cooked in the coals to for one of our favorite camping dishes.

 Kabobs are always a great choice for easy camping meals.
 You can cut up the veggies and meat at home, then pack into separate ziplock baggies with a marinate and place into the ice chest.
 Be sure and package the meat and vegetables into different bags.
 Suggestions for vegetables include whole mushrooms, chunks of yellow squash, zucchini, bell pepper, onions, etc. And you could use beef chunks, chicken or pork.